EthanJamesLew/RRT_Merci/README.md

 ## Benchmarks

 We have a crude [benchmarks](./notebooks/rrt-benchmark.ipynb) notebook.
-We see that for RRT implementations, MerciPy achieves planning **1000s of times faster than an existing python implementation**.
+We see that for RRT implementations, MerciPy achieves planning **10s to 100s of times faster than an existing python implementation**.

 ## References